UWB Faculty-Led Programs

-For a complete list of Summer and Early Fall programs click here
+For a complete list of Spring, Summer and Early Fall programs click here

 This Exploration Seminar is an interdisciplinary program designed to introduce students from a wide variety of academic backgrounds to the social, political, and ecological context of ecotourism and global conservation in Tanzania.

-Lessons from the Japanese Experience with Sustainable Energy
+Matsuyama, Japan: Lessons from the Japanese Experience with Nuclear Power

 Students will explore lessons learned from the Japanese experience with sustainable energy.
 This course also incorporates the cultural and social implications of sustainable power in Japan, as well as in the Pacific Northwest.

-Andes to Amazon: Biodiversity, Conservation, and Sustainability in Peru
+Andes to Amazon, Peru: Biodiversity, Conservation, and Sustainability in Peru

 We will explore the fascinating diversity of this region, while studying the conservation challenges confronting it.
 Through surveys of the biodiversity, and meetings with indigenous people, land-use managers, conservationists, and other stakeholders, we will analyze sustainable alternatives for the conservation of this world biodiversity hotspot.